adejacques/ms-handsonlab01/docs/workshop.md

 ### 🚀 Check Logic App permission to access Storage Account

-The Azure storage account is used to store data objects, including blobs, file shares, queues, tables, and disks.
-It is used to store the sample Json file inside an `input` container.
+The Storage Account is used to store data objects, including blobs, file shares, queues, tables, and disks.
+In our lab, it is used to store the sample flight booking JSON file inside an `input` container.

-The Logic App needs to access the Storage Account to retrieve the sample Json file, and for the Event Grid trigger connector to list the available Storage Accounts in the Subscription.
+The Logic App needs to access the Storage Account to retrieve the JSON file, and for the Event Grid trigger connector to list the available Storage Accounts in the Subscription.
 Since we want to use Managed Identities to secure the connection between our Azure Resources, let's check how it is configured in the Storage Account.

 <div class="task" data-title="Tasks">

 > Check that correct RBAC configuration is applied in the Storage Account:
->- Access the Storage Account `xxx-xxx-xxx`.
+>- Navigate to the Storage Account `sahandsonlabinoday01`.
->- Go to Access Control (IAM).
+>- In the left-hand menu, click on `Access Control (IAM)`.
->- Go to Role Assignment and check that Logic App `xxx-xxx-xxx` has the **Storage Blob Data Contributor**.
+>- From the top-menu bar, click on Role Assignment and check that Logic App `loahandsonlabinoday01` has the **Storage Blob Data Contributor** role.

 </div>